The Admissions Committee is composed of representatives from Admissions and Career Services, as well as faculty members and center directors.

-We do not automatically defer admission, however you may contact the Director of MBA Admissions to discuss your options.
+We do not automatically defer admission, however you may contact the MBA Admissions team to discuss your options.
 Otherwise if you wish to be considered for a future term, we will require you to re-apply to the MBA program.
 If you are re-applying within a year, you can follow the re-application process.

 A minimum of two years of professional work experience is required for applicants to the MBA program.
 However, exceptional candidates with limited work experience will be considered.

 International applicants are required to have the equivalent of a four-year U.S. bachelor's degree.
 Minimum degree equivalents for some countries are listed if you click the link below and continue to the 'degree equivalent' tab.
 These are general guidelines.
 Requirements may vary between universities within a country.

 Prospective students are encouraged to come to Madison and experience first hand what it is like to attend the Wisconsin MBA.
 A typical day for a visit would be to attend a MBA class, meet with current students, center directors, the admissions team, and to take a tour of Grainger Hall.